microsoft/hands-on-lab-redis/docs/workshop.md

 <div class="task" data-title="Task">

 >  - View some products in the Web App to generate items in the stream.
-You can alternatively call the `/products/:id` endpoint from `catalog-api` like you did in Lab1.
+You can alternatively call the `/products/:id` endpoint from `catalog-api` like you did in Lab 1.
->  - Locate the stream where `catalog-api` publishes product viewing events.
-Your hint is the name of the stream.
+>  - Locate the stream where `catalog-api` publishes product viewing events, named `productViews`.
 >  - Inspect the items in the Stream using `Redis Console` from the Azure portal.
 >  - View more products in the Web App and make sure new items get added in the stream.